 Exempting some public bodies, such as public utilities, or some markets, such as defence, can be justified on the grounds of administrative burden or national security concerns; however, exceptions are often abused for corrupt reasons.
 See also: OECD.
 (2007).
 Integrity in Public Procurement.
 Good Practice from A to Z. Paris: OECD.
 Exceptions abound throughout Europe, though no thorough evaluation exists on the degree of abuse and the impact on public integrity.
 For full data on legally mandated exceptions see: Europam

 Governments should implement low monetary publication thresholds and apply public procurement rules to all public bodies and spending areas.
-Ideally, monetary thresholds requiring publishing tendering information should be close 0€ so that all or most public spending through public procurement systems is transparently published.
-With the widespread use of e-procurement systems and electronic administration of public purchases the cost of such widespread transparency more or less equal to the fairly minimal cost of adapting government IT systems (most if not all information published in public procurement announcements must be recorded as part of standard record keeping anyways!).
-When it comes to applying procedural rules for example requiring open bidding, the public expectation for open competition, the expected benefits of competing bids, and the associated administrative burden of administering open and highly regulated tenders must be carefully balanced.
-A lighter procedural regime should be applied to the smallest value contracts, with full procedural and transparency rules required for higher value contracts starting from about 20-40,000€.
+Ideally, monetary thresholds requiring publishing tendering information on a central website should be close to 0€ so that all or most public spending through public procurement systems is transparently and timely published.
+With the widespread use of e-procurement systems and electronic administration of public purchases the cost of such widespread transparency more or less equals to the fairly small cost of adapting government IT systems (most if not all information published in public procurement announcements must be recorded as part of standard record keeping anyways!).
+When it comes to applying procedural rules for example requiring open bidding, the public expectation for open competition, the expected benefits of competing bids, and the administrative burden of administering open and regulated tenders must be carefully balanced.
+A lighter procedural regime should be applied to the smallest value contracts 1, with full procedural and transparency rules required for higher value contracts starting from about 20-40,000€.

-The scope of public institutions outside the remit of public procurement law and publication requirements such as public utilities or local governments and sectoral exceptions such as defence and national security should be minimised in order to reap full benefits of market transparency and minimise gaming of exceptional rules.
+The scope of public institutions outside the remit of public procurement law and publication requirements such as public utilities or local governments and sectoral exceptions such as defence and national security should be minimised in order to reap full benefits of market transparency and minimise gaming of rules governing exceptions.